armalite/pointless/README.md

 # pointless

-**"Finally, an AI that's as bad at estimating as your team - but way faster!"**

 Pointless is the AI buddy that reads your Jira tickets and codebase, then pretends it knows how long it'll take - just like your team, but faster.
-Perfect for when you need confident-sounding estimates with zero accountability!

 ## Features